LafeLabs/trashmagicmedia/blart/README.md

 1. Take a picture of each piece of cardboard art, crop them to just be the cardboard, upload them all to social media somewhere(instagram works, or imgur, or any image board or public message board)
 1. Navigate your laptop to whatever social media account has those images and screen shot each one, then save them all to the folder c:\xampp\htdocs\images\ and crop them to be just the cardboard(and not whatever random bits of your laptop screen and social media got captured).
 1. See the images on your local Innernette by clicking on the "IMAGES" link from the main page or going to [http://localhost/images.html](http://localhost/images.html), share and enjoy!
-1. The cardboard trash art can now become both augmented reality and hypertext.
-Put links on it to anything you want, web pages, hashtags, trash exchange locations, phone numbers, fundraising links, links back to this media or any other self-replicating media you wish to cast into the world
+1. The cardboard trash art can now become both augmented reality and [hypertext](https://en.wikipedia.org/wiki/Hypertext).
+Put links on it to your web pages, hashtags, trash exchange locations, phone numbers, emails, fundraising links, poems, links back to this media or any other self-replicating media you wish to cast into the world([trash magic](https://www.trashrobot.org)).
+Move cardboard from place to place, adding physical hypertext to physical spaces, activating those spaces into an emergent community based on these shared stories
-1. Record a video of a whole install in your own words and share it with the world, send the video to the steward of this repository who will add a hyperlink to it here
+1. Record a video of a whole install in your own words and share it with the world, showing your own [Innernette](https://www.youtube.com/embed/Y5BZkaWZAAA), send the video to the steward of this repository who will add a hyperlink to it here